w3c/media-capabilities/eme-extension-policy-check.md

-# EME Extension: Policy Check
+# EME Extension: HDCP Policy Check

 ## Motivation

 A content license can contain a policy that the CDM must enforce.
-A given platform may or may not be able to enforce that policy at any given time.
-For example, a license might require output protection, such as HDCP, for high resolution representations of the content.
+The ability of a platform to enforce these policies is a key factor in deciding whether to begin streaming media and at what quality (resolution and framerate).

-Currently, applications can only know if these requirements are met through key statuses, which are only reported after providing  a license.
-To know if a policy can be enforced, applications must generate a license request, post that request to a license server, wait for the response, provide the response to the CDM, wait for key status events, and check key statuses.
+HDCP is a common policy requirement for streaming high resolutions of protected content.
+Currently, applications can only know if this requirements is met through key statuses, which are only reported after providing a license.
+To provide a license, applications must: generate a license request, post that request to a license server, wait for the response, provide the response to the CDM, wait for key status events, and check key statuses.

-Application developers would like to know before fetching content if certain policies can be enforced.
-That would allow the application to start pre-fetching the best content for that user without starting at a low resolution or waiting for the license exchange.
+Application developers would like to know before fetching content if HDCP (and what version) can be enforced.
+This would allow the application to start pre-fetching high resolution content rather than starting at a low resolution or waiting for the license exchange.

+HDCP may be one of many requirements for a content license.
+The proposed interface may later be extended to include other requirements as requested by application developers.

 ## Overview

-The new API will allow application developers to query the status of a policy without a round-trip to the license server.
-Because policies and their enforcement are Key System-specific, policy information will be represented in Key System-specific, opaque blobs, which could be hard-coded into the application.
+The new API will allow application developers to query the status of an HDCP policy without a round-trip to the license server.

 ```
+interface MediaKeysPolicy {
+  DOMString minHdcpVersion;
+}

 partial interface MediaKeys {
-  Promise<MediaKeyStatus> getStatusForPolicy(BufferSource policy);
+  Promise<MediaKeyStatus> getStatusForPolicy(MediaKeysPolicy policy);
 }
 ```